krother/software-engineering-python/README.md

-# Engineering Scientific Software in Python
+# Python Development Tools

 *Kristian Rother & Magdalena Rother*

-#### What this book is about
+### What this book is about?

+This guide is for you if you are writing your first programs with more than 500 lines.

+You know how to write Python code well, but have realized that creating a piece of software is more complex.
+You are facing questions like:

+* How to install my program on multiple devices?
+* How to make sure the program works?
+* How to keep the program running over time?
+* How to deliver the program to other people?

+Inf brief, you would like to develop programs that get the job done and don't fall apart.

+To write such programs, there are established best practices that allow you to develop, test and maintain software systematically.
+Fortunately, Python comes with mature development tools.
+You might call these tools *"Software Engineering Practices"*, but we find the term a bit pompous.

+We just want to help you to get things done quickly.

+### Contact

-We are two software engineers who have worked as software developers in bioinformatics for 12 and 7 years.
-We decided to write down our experience resulting from many Python projects in life science.
+We are two software engineers who decided to write down our experience resulting from many Python projects in life science, web development and teaching.

-We assume you know Python, but would like to know how to develop better programs.
-Programs that get the job done and don't fall apart.
-To write such programs, Software Engineering is useful.
-Software engineering is a set of best practices not only for writing code, but keeping a software as a whole healthy.

-Our first chapter is about **how to take over a legacy project**.

-#### Contact
 We are curious to hear what other topics you would like to read about.
 You can reach us via:

 * [krother@academis.eu](krother@academis.eu)
 * [magdalena.rother@gmail.com](magdalena.rother@gmail.com)

-You can subscribe to updates of this book on [gitbook.io](https://www.gitbook.io/book/krother/scientific-software-engineering-in-python)

-#### License
+### License
 This text is released under the conditions of the Creative Commons Attribution Share-alike License 4.0.